The multi-port berth allocation problem with speed optimization: Exact methods and a cooperative game analysis: Problem description

 One of the main costs for a carrier is the fuel.
 The fuel consumption is directly linked to the sailing speed but not in a linear way.
 Thus, we need an accurate model that links the sailing speed with the fuel consumption realistically.

-Many studies approximate the fuel consumption as a cubic function of the speed (e.g. \cite{meng2011a}, \cite{wang2012a}, \cite{reinhardt2016a}),
+Many studies approximate the fuel consumption as a cubic function of the speed (e.g., \cite{meng2011a}, \cite{wang2012a}, \cite{reinhardt2016a}), {

-where equation (\ref{eq:fuelC}) measures the fuel consumption $F(s)$ in tons/hour, $s_d$ is the design speed of the vessel and $s$ is the sailing speed, both measured in knots.
-Finally, $f_d$ is the fuel consumption in ton/hour at the design speed.
-This approximation is fairly accurate for container ships of limited size and for a range of sailing speeds that are not significantly slow.
-In our study, we optimize the sailing speed between ports, where we expect speeds similar to the design speed ($s_d$) of the vessel and we do not consider the fuel consumption derived from entering or leaving a port where near-zero speeds are used.
+} where equation (\ref{eq:fuelC}) measures the fuel consumption {$F(i,\delta)$ in tons/hour for a given ship $i$. $\delta_i$ is the design speed of vessel $i$ and $\delta$ is the sailing speed, both measured in knots (i.e., nautical miles per hour).
+Finally, $\Gamma_i$ is the fuel consumption in tons/hour for vessel $i$ at the design speed.} This approximation is fairly accurate for container ships of limited size and for a range of sailing speeds that are not significantly slow.
+In our study, we optimize the sailing speed between ports, where we expect speeds similar to the design speed ({$\delta_i$}) of the vessel and we do not consider the fuel consumption derived from entering or leaving a port where near-zero speeds are used.
 In order to avoid non-linearity in the mathematical formulation of the problem, we apply a discretization of the cubic approximation based on the one proposed by \cite{venturini2017a}.
 A set of different speeds $S$ is defined that can be used by ships to travel between ports.
 The set of speeds correspond to reasonable and realistic speeds in a range around the design speed.
-Then, for each of the selected speeds $\delta \in S$ and ship $i$, a fuel consumption value ($\gamma_{i\delta}$) can be calculated based on the cubic approximation using the following equation (\ref{eq:fuelCdisc}).
+Then, for each of the selected speeds $\delta \in S$ and ship $i$, a fuel consumption value ($\gamma_{i,\delta}$) {measured in tons/nautical mile} can be calculated based on the cubic approximation using the following equation (\ref{eq:fuelCdisc}). {